-Wetlands sustain a range of workers globally, including farmers, fishermen and many others who use this unique ecosystem to grow crops, fish, or gather construction materials.
+Wetlands sustain a range of livelihoods globally.
+These include farmers, fishermen and many others who use this unique ecosystem to grow crops, fish, or gather construction materials.
 Wetlands are also among the most valuable ecosystems in the world because they are home to a wide array of species, as well as a place for the storage for water, carbon, methane, and other crucial elements of the environmental cycle.
 85 percent of the world’s wetlands have been lost since the year 1700.Source: Living Planet Report

 60% animals extinct

-We are in the midst of a biodiversity crisis and many scientists claim that the sixth mass extinction is inevitable.
-Since 1970, humanity has wiped out 60 percent of mammals, birds, fish, and reptiles.
-Additionally, approximately 41 percent of insect species became extinct in the past 10 years, with an additional 40 percent endangered and facing extinction.Source: The Conservation Source: Sience Direct
+We are in the midst of a biodiversity crisis, and many scientists claim that the sixth mass extinction is inevitable.
+Since 1970, humanity has eliminated 60 percent of all mammals, birds, fish, and reptiles.
+Additionally, approximately 41 percent of insect species have become extinct in the past 10 years, with an additional 40 percent endangered and facing extinction.Source: The Conservation Source: Sience Direct

 20 mln people displaced yearly

-Currently, about 20 million people a year are displaced due to natural disasters.
+Currently, about 20 million people are displaced annually because of natural disasters.
 The vast majority of displacements have been related to extreme weather conditions, whose frequency is increasing as climate change continues.Source: United Nations High Commissioner for Refugees

 or climate crisis?